SripriyaChivukula/MERN-TypeScript-7weeks/Week-3/Day-5/README.md

 ### Stretch Goal

-Use react-router-dom to create multiple routes and pages.
-These pages can be anything you want such as a homepage, about page, etc.
+Add a second input field that is a <ins>dropdown</ins> with different categories of items to select like "beef", "fruit", etc. Use should be able to input a string, select that item's category from the dropdown, and then click a submit button to add it to the list.

 ### SUPER Stretch Goal

-Make an API fetch request to [any APi](https://github.com/public-apis/public-apis) and render the data on one of your routes.
+Make an API fetch request to [any APi](https://github.com/public-apis/public-apis) and render the data in the browser.